-Parkinson's disease is caused by brain inflammation, specifically by an intense activation of the brain's immune cells the "microglia."
-When over-activated, the microglia actually destroy parts of the mid-section of the brain, resulting in Parkinson's Disease.
+Parkinson's disease is caused by brain inflammation, specifically by an intense activation of the brain's immune cells called "microglia."
+When over-activated, the microglia destroy parts of the mid-section of the brain, resulting in Parkinson's Disease.

 Unfortunately, free radicals damage our cellular factories.
 So, over time, they do not work as well and eventually fail and die.
 Free radicals are highly reactive submicroscopic particles that bounce around inside your cells like red-hot BBs burning everything they touch.

 Prescribed medications used to treat degenerative neurological diseases do not control the symptoms indefinitely, which is why the dosage amounts must be increased continually.
-Ultimately, Parkinson's patients reach a point where the medications no longer stimulate production of the neurotransmitter PD Medicine, as a result of select neurons of the patient's brain ceasing to function.
+Ultimately, Parkinson's patients reach a point where the medications no longer stimulate the production of the neurotransmitter PD Medicine, as a result of select neurons of the patient's brain ceasing to function.

-Cellular therapy is the only path to stopping the progression of the disease and rebuilding the immune system.
+cellular therapy is the only path to stopping the progression of the disease and rebuilding the immune system.